 30-minute city A planning concept for a city in which people can easily access the places they need to visit on a daily basis within 30 minutes' travel from where they live.
-In the Greater Sydney context, the focus is on access to the nearest centre within 30 minutes by public transport, walking or cycling Accessibility The ability for everyone, regardless of age, ability, special needs or where they live, to use and benefit from the transport system Active transport Transport that is human powered, such as walking or cycling Adaptive re-use A process that changes a disused or ineffective item into a new item that can be used for a different purpose Amenity The extent to which a place, experience or service is pleasant, attractive or comfortable Improved features, facilities or services may contribute to increased amenity Built form The function, shape and configuration of buildings as well as their relationship to streets and open spaces Community A specific type of stakeholder These are groups of people in particular places who are both affected by our work and experience the outcomes and benefits of our activities Country-centred design Embedding an understanding of Country and its people into place to help reconnect Macquarie Park with purpose and culture Department of Planning, Industry and Environment The statutory authority of the NSW Government responsible for managing the planning, heritage, infrastructure and environment needs of the state Eastern economic corridor From Macquarie Park through to the Harbour CBD to Sydney Airport, contributing two-thirds of NSW's economic growth in 2015/16 financial year Greater Sydney Commission An independent cross-governmental agency responsible for leading the metropolitan planning for the Greater Sydney region Green infrastructure The network of natural and semi-natural systems including bushland, parks, private gardens, rivers and streams and native vegetation In urban areas, these systems have typically been modified compared to their natural state, strategically planned, design and/or managed.
+In the Greater Sydney context, the focus is on access to the nearest centre within 30 minutes by public transport, walking or cycling Accessibility The ability for everyone, regardless of age, ability, special needs or where they live, to use and benefit from the transport system Active transport Transport that is human powered, such as walking or cycling Adaptive re-use A process that changes a disused or ineffective item into a new item that can be used for a different purpose Amenity The extent to which a place, experience or service is pleasant, attractive or comfortable Improved features, facilities or services may contribute to increased amenity Built form The function, shape and configuration of buildings as well as their relationship to streets and open spaces Community A specific type of stakeholder These are groups of people in particular places who are both affected by our work and experience the outcomes and benefits of our activities Country-centred design Embedding an understanding of Country and its people into place to help reconnect Macquarie Park with purpose and culture Department of Planning and Environment The statutory authority of the NSW Government responsible for managing the planning, heritage, infrastructure and environment needs of the state Eastern economic corridor From Macquarie Park through to the Harbour CBD to Sydney Airport, contributing two-thirds of NSW's economic growth in 2015/16 financial year Greater Cities Commission An independent agency that coordinate and align the planning for the Greater Sydney Region; Lower Hunter and Greater Newcastle City; and the Illawarra-Shoalhaven City Green infrastructure The network of natural and semi-natural systems including bushland, parks, private gardens, rivers and streams and native vegetation In urban areas, these systems have typically been modified compared to their natural state, strategically planned, design and/or managed.
 These systems play an important part in supporting a good quality of life for people now and into the future